(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Discussion

-Alternatively, the emission may be dominated by an evolved stellar population.
-The presence of a Balmer break in the SED suggests that the F277W morphology (with an effective radius of $\sim150$ pc) may trace the older stellar component.
-The best-fit stellar mass of $\sim6 \times 10^{10}~M_\odot$ within an effective radius would imply high stellar densities ($\Sigma_{\rm eff}\sim 4\times10^5 \msun\rm /pc^2$) and therefore require substantial dynamical support.
-Using the scaling arguments of \citet{Baggen2024}, such a system would be expected to exhibit velocity dispersions of order $\sim700$ km s$^{-1}$, corresponding to FWHM line widths of $\sim1600$ km s$^{-1}$ and resolvable across $\sim$150 pc scale.
-However, if the stellar mass is enclosed within a smaller radius, as suggested by the more compact sizes in redder filters, the required velocity dispersions would be even higher.
+Alternatively, we explore a stellar-only interpretation for the red component.
+The presence of a Balmer break in the SED suggests that the F277W morphology may trace the older stellar component.
+The best-fit stellar mass of $\mstar \sim2 \times 10^{10}~M_\odot$ within an effective radius ($r_{\rm e}\leq150\rm \, pc$) would imply high stellar densities ($\Sigma_{\rm eff}\sim 2\times10^5 \msun\rm pc^{-2}$) and therefore require substantial dynamical support.
+Using the scaling arguments of \citet{Baggen2024}, such a system would be expected to have FWHM line widths of $\geq$ 1000 km s$^{-1}$ and be resolvable across $\sim$150 pc scales.
+However, if the stellar mass is enclosed within a smaller radius, the required velocity dispersions would be even higher.

 A third possibility is that the optical emission arises from a composite system, consisting of a massive stellar cluster hosting an actively accreting black hole.
-Such a configuration is not only plausible but is in fact predicted by recent theoretical models, in which dense stellar systems assemble efficiently in a feedback-suppressed regime and then provide favorable conditions for early black hole growth \citep{Dekel2023, Dekel2025, Pacucci2025}.\footnote{We express our deepest condolences to the family and friends of Avishai Dekel.} The morphology observed here, with its multi-component structure and, in particular, the size and stellar mass of the blue component, is in striking agreement with the characteristic properties predicted by these models.
+Such a configuration is not only plausible but is in fact predicted by recent theoretical models, in which dense stellar systems assemble efficiently in a feedback-suppressed regime and then provide favorable conditions for early black hole growth \citep{Dekel2023, Dekel2025, Pacucci2025}.
+The morphology observed here, with its multi-component structure and, in particular, the size and stellar mass of the blue component, is in striking agreement with the characteristic properties predicted by these models.